Paper 2025/146

 Abstract

-This paper presents a novel single-trace side-channel attack on FALCON---a lattice-based post-quantum digital signature protocol recently approved for standardization by NIST.
-We target the discrete Gaussian sampling operation within the FALCON key generation scheme and use a single power measurement trace to succeed.
-Notably, negating the 'shift right 63-bit' operation (for 64-bit values) leaks critical information about the '-1' vs. '0' assignments to intermediate coefficients.
-These leaks enable full recovery of the generated secret keys.
-The proposed attack is implemented on an ARM Cortex-M4 microcontroller running both reference and optimized software implementation from FALCON's NIST Round 3 package.
-Statistical analysis with 500k tests reveals a per coefficient success rate of 99.9999999478% and a full key recovery success rate of 99.99994654% for FALCON-512.
-This work highlights the vulnerability of current software solutions to single-trace attacks and underscores the urgent need to develop single-trace resilient software for embedded systems.
+This paper presents a novel single-trace side-channel attack on FALCON, a lattice-based post-quantum digital signature protocol recently approved for standardization by NIST.
+We target the discrete Gaussian sampling operation within FALCON’s key generation scheme and demonstrate that a single power trace is sufficient to mount a successful attack.
+Notably, negating the results of a 63-bit right-shift operation on 64-bit secret values leaks critical information about the assignment of ‘-1’ versus ‘0’ to intermediate coefficients during sampling.
+These leaks enable full recovery of the secret key.
+We demonstrate a ground-up approach to the attack on an ARM Cortex-M4 microcontroller executing both the reference and optimized implementations from FALCON’s NIST round 3 software package.
+We successfully recovered all of the secret polynomials in FALCON.
+We further quantify the attacker’s success rate using a univariate Gaussian template model, providing generalizable guarantees.
+Statistical analysis with over 500,000 tests reveals a per-coefficient success rate of 99.9999999478% and a full-key recovery rate of 99.99994654% for FALCON-512.
+We verify that this vulnerability is present in all implementations included in FALCON’s NIST submission package.
+This highlights the vulnerability of current software implementations to single-trace attacks and underscores the urgent need for single-trace- resilient software in embedded systems.

-Note: Original upload, submitted for peer review in 2024
+Note: Update: now submitted for peer review in ICCAD 2025.
+Added Author information

 Metadata